hunter-college-ossd-spr-2020/project-evaluation/atom2_evaluation.md

 <br>

 11. Do pull requests remain un-answered for a long time?
+Compute the number of days that each was open and take the average.
 Pull requests do remain open for a long time.
 There have been pull requests have have been opened for as long as a month and do not close.
-Compute the number of days that each was open and take the average.
 <br>

 12. Is there active discussion on the pull requests?
 There isn't a lof of active discussion on the pull requests.
-The recent issue was opened 3 days ago and hasn't been closed and no converdation is discussed during that time.
+The recent issue was opened 3 days ago and hasn't been closed and no conversation has been discussed during that time.
 <br>

 13. How many pull requests were opened within the past six months?